The State Pension

-If you put off claiming your State Pension for at least 5 weeks, under the rules that apply to these circumstances, your State Pension will increase by 1% for every 5 weeks you put off claiming.
-This is the same as 10.4% of the annual amount of your State Pension extra for every full year you put off claiming.
+If you put off claiming your State Pension for at least 5 weeks, under the rules that apply to these circumstances, your extra State Pension accrues at 1/5th of 1% for each week (equivalent to 10.4% for a whole year) and is taxable income.

 Category B Pension

 A Category B pension (sometimes referred in the past as the married person's pension) is paid based on your spouse's or civil partner's qualifying years and earnings.
 The amount works out as roughly 60% of your partner's basic State Pension (there is a small bit of rounding) and is paid once both partners have reached state pension age.
 You can put off your Category B pension and you can make this decision can be made independently of any decision your partner makes.

 You can still decide to give up your pension for a period.
 However, you can only give up your State Pension once and you should normally be living in the UK.
 You can only do this to earn an extra State Pension (or, under current law, lump sum) if you're living in one of the following countries:

 Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Northern Ireland, Norway, Poland, Portugal, Republic of Ireland, Slovakia, Slovenia, Spain, Sweden and Switzerland.